openhab/openhab-addons/bundles/org.openhab.binding.gree/README.md

 | broadcastAddress | IP Address | Broadcast address being used for discovery, usually derived from the IP interface address.    |
 | refresh          | Integer    | Refresh interval in seconds for polling the device status.                                    |

-The Air Conditioner's IP address is mandantory, all other parameters are optional.
+The Air Conditioner's IP address is mandatory, all other parameters are optional.
 If the broadcast is not set (default) it will be derived from openHAB's network setting (PaperUI:Configuration:System:Network Settings).
 Change this only for good reasons.